kyclark/gitbook-metagenomics/python-dictionaries.md

 # Dictionaries

-Python has a data type called a "dictionary" that allows you to associate some "key" \(a string\) to some "value" \(which can be anything such as a string, number, tuple, list, set, or another dictionary\).
+Python has a data type called a "dictionary" that allows you to associate some "key" \(often a string\) to some "value" \(which can be anything such as a string, number, tuple, list, set, or another dictionary\).
 The same data structure is also called a map, hash, and associative array.

 You can define the define a dictionary with all the key/value pairs using the `{}` braces: